canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/enable-the-livepatch-service/enable-the-livepatch-service.md

 ---

-# Enable the Canonical Livepatch service
+# Apply kernel patches without rebooting

 ## Overview
 Duration: 1:00

-[Canonical Livepatch service](https://www.ubuntu.com/server/livepatch) applies critical kernel security patches without rebooting Ubuntu.
-This is especially useful on production environments, or generally systems that shouldn't be disrupted.
+The [Canonical Livepatch Service](https://www.ubuntu.com/server/livepatch) applies critical kernel security patches without rebooting Ubuntu.
+This is especially useful on production environments, databases, and generally systems that shouldn't be disrupted.

 Livepatch is free for up to 3 machines.
 It is also included in every [Ubuntu Advantage](https://buy.ubuntu.com) subscription.